SANE welcomes the ALP’s policy statement on mental health and suicide prevention.

 - Adoption of long term national targets to reduce the rates and severity of illness while also improving wellbeing across the board - Appropriate investments in mental health will reduce both human and financial costs.

-SANE Australia looks forward to the Federal Government’s forthcoming response to the National Mental Health Commission’s Review and encourages all political parties to continue to adopt a truly national and bipartisan approach to mental health reform.
+SANE looks forward to the Federal Government’s forthcoming response to the National Mental Health Commission’s Review and encourages all political parties to continue to adopt a truly national and bipartisan approach to mental health reform.